techshinigami/dice-roller/README.md

 # Dice Roller 🎲

-A simple app that rolls a dice when you tap the button.
-Made with Jetpack Compose.
+A simple Android app that rolls a dice each time you tap the button.
+Built using Jetpack Compose.

-## How to run it
+## 🚀 How to Run

-- Clone the repo
+1. Clone the repository
-- Open in Android Studio
+2. Open the project in Android Studio
-- Run on emulator or device
+3. Run it on an emulator or physical device
-- Tap the button and see what you get!
+4. Tap the button and see what you get